bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ##### Why should I use Brupop?

+Brupop was designed to be a great catch-all solution to the often tricky operator task of updating operating systems on Kubernetes cluster nodes.
+Brupop abstracts away and automates the node OS update process.
+This means that you can update your Bottlerocket nodes without having to worry about the details of the update process.
+As Bottlerocket updates roll out, Brupop will drain your nodes, prepare them for update, update them, and then schedule your workloads back onto the nodes.
+This means that you should not see any disruption to your cluster workloads.

+For example, if you have a cluster with 5 nodes, you can simply apply the appropriate Brupop label to those nodes and `kubectl apply` our manifest to have the Brupop stack installed.

 ##### When would I use Brupop?

+Ideally, you would always use Brupop for your Bottlerocket updates on Kubernetes.
+If your cluster is allowed to access the public internet, then you should be able to use Brupop.

+In some cases, like with heavily restricted network environments, you may not be able to use Brupop.
+In particular, Brupop uses a public endpoint, `updates.bottlerocket.aws`, to get the TUF metadata.
+It may or may not be acceptable in your usecase to punch a small hole in your firewall to access that public endpoint.
+There is a good [discussion on this topic in the Brupop repository](https://github.com/bottlerocket-os/bottlerocket-update-operator/pull/387).
+In this case, if you are using EKS, you can use the EKS Console or `eksctl` to update your Bottlerocket nodes as discussed below.

 ##### How do I use brupop?

 #### EKS

+When running the `aws-k8s-*` variants of Bottlerocket on EKS, you can use either the EKS Console or `eksctl` to update your Bottlerocket nodes.

 ##### EKS Console